tcbutler320/ctf-playbook/README.md

 Establish a lasting backdoor
 [![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")](#priviledge-escelation)

 If you really wanted to test this ability.
-You can use [Merlin](https://github.com/Ne0nd0g/merlin)
+You can use [Merlin](https://github.com/Ne0nd0g/merlin).
+This is out of scope for boot to root CTF competitions, but has some potential functionality in larger format events.

 # Priviledge Escelation
 Escelate to root priviledge